UKVI Approved Banks in India and Bank Statement Requirements 2026

 - [ ] Your sponsor has or has not certified maintenance on the CoS (check the document)

-- [ ] If maintenance is not certified, confirm your bank is UKVI-accepted
+- [ ] If maintenance is not certified, confirm your account and records satisfy the current financial-evidence rules; the bank's name alone is not determinative

 - [ ] Your balance has stayed above the £1,270 equivalent for 28 consecutive days